docker/docs/engine/security/trust/trust_delegation.md

 	Notary server used for images in Docker Hub.

-For more detailed information about how to use Notary outside of the default Docker Content Trust use cases, please refer to the [Notary CLI documentation](/notary/getting_started.md).
+For more detailed information about how to use Notary outside of the default Docker Content Trust use cases, refer to the
+[Notary CLI documentation](/notary/getting_started.md).

 When publishing and listing delegation changes using the Notary client,